 After the introduction referred to above, the party or parties will be allowed the floor in order to put their cases and to make applications on procedural matters and state the grounds thereof.
-In the normal course of events each party should have only one opportunity of making a comprehensive statement.
+In the normal course of events each party will have only one opportunity of making a comprehensive statement.

 In opposition proceedings the opponents will generally speak first and the patent proprietor afterwards.
 Where there are a number of opponents, it may be expedient to grant the patent proprietor an opportunity of replying directly after the statement of each individual opponent.
-The opponents and the patent proprietor should be given the opportunity of making a final reply.
+The opponents and the patent proprietor will be given the opportunity of making a final reply.

 Submissions by a person who is not qualified under Art.
 133 and Art.
 134 to represent parties to proceedings before the EPO may be admitted at oral proceedings when this person accompanies a professional representative representing that party.
 Such submissions, however, cannot be made as a matter of right, but only with the permission and at the discretion of the examining or opposition division or the Legal Division.
-In opposition proceedings the division should consider in exercising its discretion whether (see G 4/95):
+In opposition proceedings the division will consider in exercising its discretion whether (see G 4/95):

-If neither of the alternative conditions mentioned under (iv) are met, a late-filed request should be refused.
+If neither of the alternative conditions mentioned under (iv) are met, a late-filed request will be refused.
 The time limit to be applied when deciding whether a request was late-filed is that fixed in the summons under Rule 116.

 If a party is represented by an authorised employee rather than a professional representative, the same considerations apply in respect of a person accompanying the authorised employee.
 As no other party is affected, examining divisions can adopt a more liberal approach than opposition divisions.